m-j-w/CpuId.jl/README.md

 computational overhead.
 Whether this is an issue in the first place depends much on your use-case.

-**The difference:**

-*CpuId* takes a different approach in that it talks directly to the CPU.
-For instance, asking the CPU for its number of cores or whether it supports AVX2 can be achieved in probably 250..500 CPU cycles, thanks to Julia's JIT-compilation approach and inlining.
-For comparison, 100..200 CPU cycles is roughly loading one integer from main memory, or one or two integer divisions.
-Calling any external library function is at least one order more cycles.
-This allows moving such feature checks much closer or even directly in a hot zone (which, however, might also hint towards a questionable coding pattern).
-Also, *CpuId* gives additional feature checks, such as whether your executing on a virtual machine, which again may or may not influence how you set up your high performance computing tasks in a more general way.
-Finally, the `cpuid(...)` function exposes this low-level interface to the users, enabling them to make equally fast and reliable run-time feature checks on new or other hardware.

 ## Terms of usage